wp-plugins/cleantalk-spam-protect/readme.txt

 == Screenshots ==
 1. Anti spam plugin settings.
 1. Anti spam stopped spam bot at the CAPTCHA less registration form.
 The plugin provide explanation to visitor and websites about eache rejected comment/registration or contact message.
-1. Use anti spam analytics tool for each website in service Dashboard to have information about spam/legitimate statistics.
+1. Use anti-spam analytics tool for each website in service Dashboard to have information about spam/legitimate statistics.
-1. Use anti spam log to control anti spam plugin.
+1. Use anti-spam log to control anti-spam plugin.
 1. Setup Android/iOS app to have push notices when new legitiamte comments/registrations or contactcs appears on the website.

 == Changelog ==